A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 So here's to start upping the conversation on these amazing, undersung films.
 I can tell you that in my day to day life, I prosthelytize about these films all the time.

 Oh the cinematography from bow to stern!
 Vlacil liked to storyboard, and came up with many truly jaw-dropping shots.
 In fact, this film simply has it all, and is an art-house must see if ever there was one.
+It is widely considered the best Czechoslovakian film ever made.
+I'd up that to one of the finest films ever made period!

 Releasing beautiful restorations of films as great as this is Criterion at it's best.
 The fact that it's the film's north american DVD/Blu-ray debut adds to it being a total treasure.